exsquire/diminion/README.md

 Docker lets us ensure that all software, scripts, and workstation settings are the same for each run of the pipeline, no matter who runs it, by building a "virtual computer" for the program to run inside.
 The specifications of this virtual computer is called an "image", and when activated, it can spin up a "container" for our code to run in, as many as we want, all identical.
 We build the image using a set of instructions called a "dockerfile", specifying the type of computer we want and what we want on it, and then we push it up to a docker registry, like dockerhub (like github, but for docker images).

 Diminion has 2 subdirectories dedicated to reproducibility
-* **dockfiles:** contains instructures for building the docker images used by the pipeline
+* **dockfiles:** contains instructures for building the docker images used by the pipeline - an amazing primer: https://www.nextflow.io/blog/2016/docker-and-nextflow.html
   * *dimidock-dockerfile:* builds off the continuumio/miniconda2 base image - easily downloads and installs software from the bioconda repository
   * *diminion_r-dockerfile:* builds off the bioconductor/bioconductor_docker:devel - useful for installing R libraries only available through bioconductor
 * **bin:** contains ready-to-use software binaries used in the pipeline, in this case usearch is the only 3rd party software we needed a binary of.